-Grant Request (CDBG funds), Applicant Match and Total Project Cost:
+Grant Request (CDBG Funds), Applicant Match and Total Project Cost:

-Under the CDBG-PF program, UGLGs may request 50 percent (50%) of their total project cost up to \$500,000.
+Under the CDBG-PF program, UGLGs may request CDBG funds at a 2:1 ratio (i.e., maximum \$2 CDBG for every \$1 Grantee Match) toward the total project cost, up to \$1,000,000.
 For example, the Village of Yourville is applying for a grant to pay for part of the cost of replacing sanitary sewer and water system on Main Street (STH 36) from Wisconsin Street to Madison Street.
-The total project cost is \$1,200,000.
-The Village is requesting \$500,000 in CDBG funds.
-The remaining \$700,000 will come from a loan to the Village through the Yourville Bank and Trust.
+The total project cost is \$1,500,000.
+The Village is requesting \$1,000,000 in CDBG funds.
+The remaining \$500,000 will come from a \$200,000 loan to the Village through the Yourville Bank and Trust and a \$300,000 grant to the Village from the Wisconsin Department of Natural Resources.

-The dollar amounts provided must be consistent with the financial data provided in Part 7 Financial Need and Part 9 Budget and Matching Funds of the Application.
+The dollar amounts provided must be consistent with the financial data provided in Part 7 Financial Need and Part 9 Budget and Matching Funds of the CDBG application.

-CDBG-PF UGLGs must demonstrate a match investment of at least 50 percent (50%) of the total project cost.
+CDBG-PF UGLGs must demonstrate a match investment that is within the 2:1 ratio allowed (i.e., maximum \$2 CDBG for every \$1 Grantee Match) toward the total project cost.
 Eligible match investments for CDBG-PF projects may include grants and/or loans provided by private, local, or state partners.
-DEHCR will allow the use of donated materials, labor and services as contributions to meet match requirements.
-Contact DEHCR for guidance on the valuation of donated materials, labor and services.
+DEHCR may allow in-kind match such as the use of donated materials, property, labor and services as contributions to meet match requirements, contingent upon verification of compliance with applicable environmental, acquisition, relocation, labor standards, procurement and financial management regulations.
+Contact DEHCR for guidance on the valuation of donated materials, labor, property and services and compliance with applicable regulations.
+Consultation with DEHCR prior to application is strongly recommended.

 The minimum match requirement may be waived when specific events have occurred that drastically impact the economic distress of a community (e.g. natural disasters) or the project will have a drastic positive effect on the economic well-being of the community.
-For consideration, the UGLG must indicate a waiver is being requested in Part 7 Financial Need of the application and submit a formal letter of request for a waiver of match funds with the application.
+For consideration, the UGLG must indicate a waiver is being requested in Part 7 Financial Need of the CDBG application and submit a formal letter of request for a waiver of match funds with the application.